Changes in the REN-ISAC Governance, 2019

 a.
 IU Legal Counsel has identified salient legal risks inherent in the REN-ISAC’s current governance structure, which puts a burden on the current Board of Directors for decisions that may create legal liability for themselves and IU.
 That responsibility more appropriately belongs in the hands of the IU Board of Trustees.
 The use of the term “Board of Directors” is one such example, as the term implies fiduciary and executive authority that the Board does not hold.

 b.
 The 2015 ByLaws (amended in 2017) and 2015 IU Operating Agreement with the REN-ISAC place an administrative burden on the Board of Directors and the REN-ISAC staff to ensure compliance.
-The Statement of Shared Commitment and Expectations lessens that burden and leaves more time and opportunity to improve REN-ISAC member services through strategic guidance.
+The Statement of Shared Commitment and Expectations lessens that burden and leaves more time and opportunity to improve REN-ISAC Member Services and Support through strategic guidance.

 c.
 The new governance structure outlined in the Statement of Shared Commitment and Expectations makes the governance process more accessible to a wide range of individuals, thus encouraging increased member participation in governance activities.